 The Local Plan has adjusted local centre boundaries, designated new local centres, and removed local centres from the network and hierarchy.
-New local centres identified in this way become part of the network of Tier-Three centres in the hierarchy (SCE1, Table 8) and are subject to relevant policies.
+New local centres identified in this way become part of the network of Tier-Three centres in the hierarchy (SCE1, Table 12) and are subject to relevant policies.

-A new local centre has been designated on Hagley Road West (Hollybush).
-Its designation corrects an anomaly.
-This centre includes 37 commercial units providing convenience and comparison outlets, food outlets, financial services, grooming and health services, some of which are double fronted.
-Until comparatively recently it had no convenience offer.
-This has since changed, hence its eligibility for inclusion as a centre.
-It is located on the boundary between Sandwell and Birmingham City Council, with further commercial units in Birmingham; functionally it is significantly larger than several existing Sandwell Tier-Three centres.
-It has been monitored annually for several years.
-The review of the Local Plan is the correct time to incorporate it into the hierarchy of centres.

-Another new centre, Abbey Road Local Centre, is proposed at the junction of Wigorn Road and Abbey Road, Smethwick.
-Its designation corrects an anomaly.
-This centre comprises 24 commercial units including a post office, food outlets, grooming and health services.
-It also has a long-standing convenience offer.
-It also has a long-standing convenience offer.
-Functionally, it is larger than several existing Sandwell Tier Three centres.
-The review of the Local Plan is the correct time to incorporate it into the Hierarchy of Centres.

-The former Tier-Three centre located at the junction of Hagley Road and the A4123 (known as Hagley Road / Jonathan’s) has been removed from the Hierarchy of Centres as it no longer fulfils the function of a local centre, having lost most of its functions since it was first identified, including the key convenience aspect of its offer.

 Whilst most new shop units and changes of use will operate without problems, in some cases they can attract gatherings of people and can become a focus for anti-social behaviour, especially at night, including excessive noise, vehicle movements and litter.
 This will be considered when a decision is being made on such planning applications.

 Where there are concerns over nuisance and anti-social behaviour in the area in which the proposal is to be located, the applicant may be asked to contribute towards or install safety and security measures, such as CCTV systems.